anton-roos/vox-capensis/README.md

   (e.g. `[illegible]`, `<sic>`, `<blank>`)
 - Translations prioritise accuracy over stylistic polish
 - Interpretation and commentary are clearly separated from source text
+- Dates are ISO 8601 standard, unless from original transcription

 These principles are essential for scholarly and genealogical reliability.